Costa Rica Visa and Passport Requirements

 A temporary residence permit is usually a working visa, which you need to apply for with numerous pieces of documentation once you are in Costa Rica.
 It is issued for six months and can then be extended up to a year.

 The most expedient way to extend your stay in Costa Rica is to leave the country and then get stamped back in to renew your new visa.
 The easiest way to do this is overland to either Nicaragua or Panama, but bear in mind that you are supposed to leave the country for at least 72 hours and you may be checked on this.
 Also, Panama has started to get very strict about onward journeys, and will be unimpressed by a declaration that someone is only coming into the country to do a visa run.

-If travelling alone with a minor, ensure you have a notarized letter of consent from the absentee parent(s) which gives permission for such travel.
+If travelling alone with a minor, ensure you have a notarised letter of consent from the absentee parent(s) which gives permission for such travel.

 You may bring pets into Costa Rica, but it is a frustrating process.
-Cats and dogs need the Certificate of Good Health form to prove they have no communicable diseases, and they must have had a rabies vaccination within the last year.
+Cats and dogs need a certificate of good health to prove they have no communicable diseases, and they must have had a rabies vaccination within the last year.
 You don’t, however, need to quarantine them.
 The procedure costs several hundred pounds, depending on how you wish to transport your pet.